Our campaign

 Who we are

-We represent the estimated 9 million U.S. citizens who live outside the United States and who are fed up with unfair, extraterritorial U.S. taxation and related financial reporting obligations that make them second-class citizens.
-We are non-partisan, united by a fundamental belief in fairness and hunger for equal treatment under the law.
+We represent millions of U.S. citizens who live outside the United States and who are fed up with unfair double taxation and related financial reporting obligations that make them second-class citizens.
+We are non-partisan, united by a fundamental belief in fairness and a hunger for equal treatment under the law.

 We are average, ordinary, hard-working or retired Americans, no richer or poorer than Americans who live in the United States.